build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

   uid: 68923daf-7865-4ffe-dfgd-01d98a00a01a
 ```

-**Optionally**, if you do not already have an IAM role set up, or you receive an error, the following command will create the IAM Role along with the service account names “external-dns”.
+**Optionally**, if you do not already have an IAM role set up, or you receive an error, the following command will create the IAM Role along with the service account names "external-dns".
 Note that you must have an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) associated with your cluster before you run these commands.

 1. Configure IAM permissions to allow ExternalDNS pods to manage Route 53 records in your AWS account.